expectedparrot/edsl/docs/scenarios.rst

         question_text = "What is your favorite {{ item }}?",
     )

-Next we create a dictionary for the value that will replace the parameter and store it in a `Scenario` object:
+Next we create a dictionary for a value that will replace the parameter and store it in a `Scenario` object:

 .. code-block:: python